Skip to main content

 • Never enter your seed or mnemonic phrase directly into a website.

 • Your passwords should be strong and unique.
 It is recommended that you use a password manager app to create and store your passwords.
+Use fido2 (hardware dongles) for best security, not google authenticator/OTP.

 • Keep your computer free of malware.
 Although an antivirus can be of great help, it's not a panacea.
 Safe browsing and downloading is the only way to be sure your computer is clean.
+Beware of unvetted (not security-scanned) software, such as extensions, 3rd party software, and registries/repositories that come in many forms and shapes.

-Always check the sourceโ€‹
+Always check the source

-Check twice before sending DOT/KSMโ€‹
+Check twice before sending DOT/KSM

-Install the Polkadot{.js} extensionโ€‹
+Install the Polkadot-JS extension

 The extension uses crowd-sourced anti-phishing measures to automatically prevent your browser from displaying known phishing or scam sites.
 They will be blocked upon loading, helping to prevent you from visiting these sites and thus falling for them.

-Our official sitesโ€‹
+Our official sites

 You can use the following list of our official domains to make sure that you're visiting an official site:

-Of course, many projects building on Polkadot and Kusama that use similar names.
+Of course, many projects building on Polkadot and Kusama use similar names.
 If, however, a site poses as Polkadot, Kusama, Web3 Foundation, or Parity on a domain not listed above, then it's most likely a scam.

 Besides those, there are also polkadot.js.org and dotapps.io that host our web wallet and other tools.

-I Got Scammed - What Can I Do?โ€‹
+I Got Scammed - What Can I Do?